Mimosa Trees: Exotic, Aromatic, and Potentially Threatening?

 Are All Albizia Julibrissin Trees Invasive in the U.S.?

 Simply put, yes.
 Also called the silk tree, Albizia julibrissin is a beautiful, but invasive, tree that is threatening the landscape across the American South (primarily Florida).
 The tree is originally from China, where it is balanced in the ecosystem.
 However, in the U.S. this mimosa tree does not help the ecosystem.

 Are Mimosa Trees Fast Growing?

 The mimosa tree grows quite quickly.
 Usually, it adds two or more feet of height per year.
 Therefore, it can reach its maximum height of 20 to 40 feet in just 10 to 20 years.
 Fast growing means that it's roots spread quickly.
 The faster things grow, the faster they can reshape a landscape.

 Do Mimosa Trees Have Invasive Roots?

 The Mimosa tree's canopy creates shade that is very pleasing.
-However, its root systems are invasive, making it hard to grow anything around it.
-Its root systems can also lift and crack concrete.
-The damage that they cause is expensive to repair.
+However, its root systems are invasive.
+Its root systems can lift and crack concrete.
+The damage that they cause can be expensive to repair.